swiftlang/swift-evolution/proposals/testing/nnnn-add-issue-metadata-event-stream.md

   easily change the definition of these types to more complex nested structures.

 - `numeric-range` is limited, for simplicity, to representing inclusive bounds.
+  Both bounds, if present, must be integer-valued, otherwise they are ignored.

 ```diff
 +<comment> ::= <string> ; human-readable, developer-supplied text